corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown fox jumped over the lazy

+## Bookmarks

+* ma -> create a bookmark 'a'
+* any single number or letter can be used
+* 'a -> return to the line where bookmark a is
+* `a -> return to the exact position where bookmark a is

+Pratice placing some bookmarks around this file.